Warehouse Accident Claims

 To win your case, your solicitor will need to demonstrate that your employer was responsible for your warehouse accident and that in breaching their duty of care it resulted in you suffering an injury.
 If this claim is successful, the level of compensation you are entitled to will then be negotiated between your solicitor and the defendant (i.e. the solicitor working on behalf of your employer or their insurance company).

 Compensation for personal injury claims is broken down into two distinct parts – general damages and special damages.
 General damages are based on the type and severity of injury sustained.
 Special damages are a secondary award based on the financial losses that have resulted from your accident and injury.
 This includes any loss of earnings, medical costs and taxi fares to hospital appointment for example.

-You can rest assured that we will always strive to obtain the highest compensation award possible to help you get back on your feet.
+You can rest assured that your solicitor will always strive to obtain the highest compensation award possible to help you get back on your feet.

 Benefits of using InjuryClaims.co.uk

 If you have been the victim of an accident that was somebody else’s fault, you will want to make sure that the firm of solicitors you choose to instruct will be the best people for the job.
-We work with some of the best injury solicitors from around the country, and provide our clients with the following benefits:
+We work with some of the best injury solicitors from around the country, who provide their clients with the following benefits:

 - A free case assessment service to find out if you have a valid claim

-- A 100% no win, no fee service – if we cannot win your claim, you will not pay us a penny.
+- A 100% no win, no fee service – if they cannot win your claim, you will not pay them a penny.